2yngsklab/pseudoDB-QCBEdit/README.md

-# A Reproducible Genetic Variant Calling Workflow Across Multiple Species
+# A Reproducible Genetic Variant Calling Workflow Across Diverse Species
 ### Overview
 This repository provides a comprehensive workflow, including configuration files and processed outputs, for genetic variant discovery across diverse species.
 The pipeline implements a standardized, modular, and fully reproducible framework to transform raw Next-Generation Sequencing (NGS) reads into high-quality variant datasets (VCFs).
 This project aims to advance scientific research by ensuring computational reproducibility, enabling performance benchmarking, and supporting open data sharing.